Ormica-LLC/mbh/src/pages/faq.md

           on a retainer basis, an hour bank, or a per-project basis.
 Once I understand your needs I will create a tailored proposal with several options to choose from.
+        title: 'Q:  How do you determine the price to offer on my house?'
       - title: What if my business is technical?
         content: >-
           No product or service is too technical to learn and understand.
 Part